hrs070/cv-project/README.md

 - [Formik](https://formik.org/)
 - [react-pdf/renderer](https://react-pdf.org/)

 Clone the repository and go to package.json.
-Remove homepage, gh-pages, predeploy and predeploy
+Remove homepage, gh-pages, predeploy and deploy inorder to run the dev server.
+Then run `npm start`